 Max Campbell joined Brett Wilson in 2011, and specialises in reputation and crisis management, acting for both claimants and defendants in defamation, privacy, data protection, and harassment claims.

 In his 16-year career, Max has also built up a wealth of experience of both criminal and general civil litigation, enabling him to assist people in respect of a wide array of complex and sensitive disputes.
 His warm and engaging personality sees him hugely popular with both clients and colleagues.

 Max enjoys higher rights of audience in civil proceedings, and has appeared as a solicitor-advocate before Judges in the High Court.

 Recent examples of Max’s work include: -

-Harassment: Max is currently engaged in preparing a representative action by a local authority against a disgruntled resident who has been harassing councillors, officers, and staff for some four years.
+In 2016, Max prepared a representative action by a local authority against a disgruntled resident who had been harassing councillors, officers, and staff for some four years.
 The proceedings were settled before trial.

-Negative reviews/allegations against tradesmen: Max is regularly instructed by tradesmen, such as builders, SMEs, and, occasionally larger enterprises, in respect of negative ‘reviews’ posted on the Internet, whether on legitimate review sites, subversive sites, or dedicated webpages/blogs, where statements are clearly intended to cause distress to individuals and/or maximum reputational damage, rather than expressions of honest opinion.
+Max is regularly instructed by self-employed people such as tradesmen, SMEs, and, occasionally larger enterprises, in respect of negative ‘reviews’ posted on the Internet that are clearly intended to cause distress to individuals and/or maximum reputational damage, rather than expressions of honest opinion.